socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ### When to show true\[X\]

 Upon receiving an ad schedule from your SSAI service, you should be able to detect whether or not true[X] is returned in any of the pods.
-In a typical [VAST-based](https://www.iab.com/guidelines/vast) ad integration (for example Google Ad Manager of FreeWheel), the `<AdSystem>` within the ad's VAST tag should be `trueX`.
+In a typical [VAST-based](https://www.iab.com/guidelines/vast) ad integration (for example Google Ad Manager or FreeWheel), the `<AdSystem>` within the ad's VAST tag should be `trueX`.

 A standard VAST ad response from true[X] contains a `vast_config_url` to pass to our renderer within a JSON blob in the `<AdParameters>` field and a placeholder video in the `<MediaFile>` field.
 Work with your true[X] contact if you have questions about interpreting our ad payloads.